async-labs/builderbook/README.md

 Integrated with Stripe API, so you can sell books with your own Stripe account.

 - **Google Login**</br>
-Readers can easily sign up with their Google account to purchase books.
+Your readers can easily sign up with their Google account to purchase books.

 - **Automated Transactional Emails**</br>
 Integrated with AWS SES to send customized emails to new users and customers.

-- **Deploy to your Domain**</br>
+- **Customize and Deploy to your Domain**</br>
+Builder Book has key pages for you to get started - including homepage, books and documentation pages, blog, user dashboard, and admin dashboard.
+All pages are customizable, and you can easily deploy (using [Zeit Now](https://zeit.co/now)) to your own domain to make a site that is completely yours.

 ## Getting Started